bmershon/d3-equidecompose/README.md

 <a name="decomposition_subjects" href="#decomposition_subjects">#</a> <i>decomposition</i>.<b>subjects</b>()

-Returns an array of **Polygon** objects, which are a subclass of **Array**.
+Returns an array of [Polygon](#Polygon) objects.
 Each polygon is positioned within the second shape used to create a decomposition.

 <a name="decomposition_sources" href="#decomposition_sources">#</a> <i>decomposition</i>.<b>sources</b>()

-Returns an array of **Polygon** objects, which are a subclass of **Array**.
+Returns an array of [Polygon](#Polygon) objects.
 Each polygon is positioned within the first shape used to create a decomposition.

+#### Polygon